Chrismarsh/CHM/docs/configuration.rst

 checkpoint
 *************

 CHM can save its state after a timestep, allowing CHM to resume from this timestep.
-Details on can be found in the Checkpointing section.0
+Further details on can be found in the Checkpointing section.

 .. confval:: save_checkpoint

    :type: boolean
    :default: false

    Enable checkpointing.
 One of ``frequency`` or ``on_last`` must be set.
+Must be set true to enable the checkpointing.

 .. confval:: frequency

    :type: int64
-   :default: 0
+   :default: empty

    The frequency of checkpointing.
-Checkpoints ever ``frequency`` timesteps.
-Can be used with ``on_last``.
+Checkpoints every ``frequency`` timesteps.
+Can be used with ``on_last`` to produce checkpoints every ``frequency`` timesteps as well as on the last timestep.

 .. confval:: on_last

    :type: bool
    :default: false

-   Check point on the last timestep.
-Can be used with ``frequency``
+   Check point only on the last timestep.
+Can be used with ``frequency``, but does not require ``frequency`` to be set.

 .. confval:: load_checkpoint_path

    :type: string
    :default: empty

    Path to checkpoint file to load from (specifically, the json file).
-Can be used with the other checkpointing options
+Can be used with the other checkpointing options.

 .. code:: json